Are You Freaking Out From What Market Volatility Is Doing to Your Monthly Statements?

 1. Stay the Course

 You can’t time it, so you might as well ride it.
 All investment historical data supports this position.
-You are better off leaving it alone than trying to make bets, time your moves, and beat the system.
+You are better off leaving it alone than trying to make bets, time

 You simply don’t have the tools, ability, understanding, time, or resources to successfully time the market.
 How do you know when to get out?
 How do you know when to get back in?
 You don’t, and no one does.